NBISweden/module-repository-submission-dm-practices/_episodes/04-exercise-ENA-submission.md

   > ![dashboard-register-samples](../fig/dashboard-register-samples.jpg)
   {: .solution}

-* This will lead to two options, either download a spreadsheet to register samples or the reverse i.e. upload a filled spreadsheet.
+* This will lead to two options, either download a spreadsheet to register samples or the reverse, i.e., upload a filled spreadsheet.
 Typically you do not have a spreadsheet to begin with, but since we have produced one in the [OpenRefine module](https://nbisweden.github.io/module-openrefine-dm-practices/), we can skip ahead and select the upload option.

   > ## Picture
   > ![sample-submission-choice](../fig/sample-submission-choice.jpg)
   {: .solution}

-* Select the file `ENA_samples_workshop_DM_practices.tsv` from your computer (or, if doing this excercise independent from previous course modules, download the file first from [here](../files/ENA_samples_workshop_DM_practices.tsv)).
+* Select the file `ENA_samples_workshop_DM_practices.tsv` from your computer (if doing this excercise independent from previous course modules, download the file first from [here](../files/ENA_samples_workshop_DM_practices.tsv)).

 * Click on **Submit Completed Spreadsheet**.